Abu Nidal: Hindawi affair

-On 17 April 1986—the day the bodies of the teachers were found and McCarthy was kidnapped—Ann Marie Murphy, a pregnant Irish chambermaid, was discovered in Heathrow airport with a Semtex bomb in the false bottom of one of her bags.
+On 17 April 1986—the day the teachers' bodies were found and McCarthy was kidnapped—Ann Marie Murphy, a pregnant Irish chambermaid, was discovered in Heathrow airport with a Semtex bomb in the false bottom of one of her bags.
 She had been about to board an El Al flight from New York to Tel Aviv via London.
 The bag had been packed by her Jordanian fiancé Nizar Hindawi, who had said he would join her in Israel where they were to be married.
 According to Melman, Abu Nidal had recommended Hindawi to Syrian intelligence.
-Seale writes that the bomb had been manufactured by Abu Nidal's technical committee, who had delivered it to Syrian air force intelligence.
+The bomb had been manufactured by Abu Nidal's technical committee, who had delivered it to Syrian air force intelligence.
 It was sent to London in a diplomatic bag and given to Hindawi.
 According to Seale, it was widely believed that the attack was in response to Israel having forced down a jet, two months earlier, carrying Syrian officials to Damascus, which Israel had supposed was carrying senior Palestinians.

 Pan Am Flight 73

 On 5 September 1986, four ANO gunmen hijacked Pan Am Flight 73 at Karachi Airport on its way from Mumbai to New York, holding 389 passengers and crew for 16 hours in the plane on the tarmac before detonating grenades inside the cabin.
-Neerja Bhanot, the flight's senior purser, was able to open an emergency door, and most passengers escaped; 20 died, including Bhanot, and 120 were wounded.
+Neerja Bhanot, the flight's senior purser, was able to open an emergency door, and most passengers escaped.
+Twenty died, including Bhanot, and 120 were wounded.
 The London Times reported in March 2004 that Libya had been behind the hijacking.